oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list.md

 ### get

-Get detailes of the price list by its ID.
+Get details of the price list by its ID.

 {@inheritdoc}